 Appeal Policy (Medical Student)

-The Basic Science Academic Evaluation Board and the Clinical Science Academic Evaluation Board are charged with reviewing the progress of all medical students.
-From time to time, these Boards find it necessary to make recommendations to the Progress Board which may recommend to the Dean of the Medical School an extended period of study or otherwise affect a student’s progress.
+The Basic Science Academic Evaluation Board (BSAEB) and the Clinical Science Academic Evaluation Board (CSAEB) are charged with reviewing the progress of all medical students.
+From time to time, these Boards find it necessary to make recommendations to the Progress Board (PB) which may recommend to the Dean of the Medical School an extended period of study or otherwise affect a student’s progress.
 A student may, on occasion, feel such decisions are unfair in some way.
 This document outlines the procedures associated with filing an appeal.

 Students are encouraged to try all other routes for resolving differences before resorting to the filing of a formal appeal.
 Students should seek the counsel and help of the Office of Student Affairs and consider such an appeal only after all alternative routes have been explored.